miiiiip/Bank/README.md

 2. Each chunk either has I⊕a, d, and x or a, c, and y.
 This is used to generate f(x, y) and if the f(x, y) we generate matches the one given then we know the chunk is valid.
 3. Step 2 is done 10 times

-(I⊕a = SHA-256(I concatenated to a with a padding of 0's on the left up to 128 bits))